CASE STUDY

 The Turning Point

-The executive team of a 200+ person firm with a strong expert culture had long operated under a leader-led model.
+The executive team of a 200+ person firm with a strong expert culture had long operated under a predominantly leader-led model.
 Decisions defaulted to the CEO, and, in difficult conversations, team members either checked out or doubled down, leading to unresolved tension, delays, and a growing sense of discouragement.

 Recognizing this pattern, the CEO sought a different path: one where responsibility was shared and all voices were heard.
 Corentus introduced RAFT, a team coaching framework that catalyzes mindset shifts by mapping Results, Actions, Feelings, and Thoughts in the current and desired future states.